Breaking the Silos: How One Doctor is Working to Reshape Medicine

-With her success at a young age as a winner of Clinical OMIC's 10 under 40 Award and with her Iranian heritage, Aran is aware of how profound her accomplishments are to women in science across the globe.
+With her success at a young age as a winner of Clinical OMIC's 10 under 40 Award, her Iranian heritage and her and Nature research for inspiring women to join science, Aran is aware of how profound her accomplishments are to women in science across the globe.

-“When we talk about our responsibility as scientists to work together so we can actually leave an impact for human lives or give an impact on human lives… gender and national borders really become irrelevant.
-When we talk about promoting women in science, this is distributed on a global scale,” Aran said.
+“When we talk about our responsibility as scientists to work together so we can actually leave an impact on human lives… gender and national borders really become irrelevant.
+When we talk about promoting women in science, this should be done on a global scale,” Aran said.

 Aran acknowledged the current political upheaval in Iran made this need for global outreach even more essential.